Skokie, Illinois Therapists

 Once known as the “World’s Largest Village,” Skokie is a suburb just north of Chicago.
 It is located in Illinois’ Cook County and has a population of 64,873 people.

 Economically speaking, Skokie is a study in contrasts.
-The median household income is estimated at $68,015 per year, higher than the medians for Cook County, Illinois, and the United States.
+The median household income is estimated at $68,015 per year, higher than the median for Cook County, Illinois, and the United States.
 However, the per capita income is nearly half that at $36,608.
-Skokie also has a fairly high poverty rate of 10.8 percent, which is lower than the nationwide rate of 12.3 percent, but not by much.
+Skokie also has a fairly high poverty rate of 10%, which is lower than the nationwide rate of 12.3%, but not by much.

-Over half the residents of Skokie, 53.2 percent, identify as white and more than a quarter, 26.5 percent, identify as Asian.
-Residents identifying as Hispanic and black represent 10.7 percent and 6.4 percent of the population, respectively.
+Over half the residents of Skokie, 53.2%, identify as white, and more than a quarter, 26.5%, identify as Asian.
+Residents identifying as Hispanic and black represent 10.7% and 6.4% of the population, respectively.

 Mental Health Resources in Skokie